doug-letough/ants/README.md

 ## Logging

-This application logs many thing to stderr.
+This application logs many things to stderr.

 If you want to keep the logs of your runs, start the application with the following command: